burakustuner/Python_Wmts_Clear/README.md

 # Python_Wmts_Clear
-Removes XYZ tiles within given zoom range and file size
+This script cleans the tiles that are smaller than the specified size in the specified directory.